Yusuf bin Alawi: Career

-Alawi meets with U.S. Secretary of State Michael R. Pompeo at the U.S. Department of State in Washington, D.C., on November 25, 2019.
+Alawi meets with U.S. Secretary of State Mike Pompeo at the U.S. Department of State in Washington, D.C., on November 25, 2019.

-He was appointed as the Minister Responsible for Foreign Affairs in 1997 by Royal Decree No. 85/97 and was replaced on 18 August 2020 with Badr bin Hamad Al Busaidi (actioned by Royal Decree No. 111/2020) as part of a significant government restructure.
+He was appointed as the Minister Responsible for Foreign Affairs in 1997 by Royal Decree No. 85/97 and was replaced on 18 August 2020 with Badr bin Hamad Al Busaidi (actioned by Royal Decree No. 111/2020) as part of a significant government restructure under Qaboos's successor, Sultan Haitham bin Tariq.

-Alawi has recently met with the US Secretary of State in Washington to discuss ways to better engage Iran.
+In 2019, Alawi met with the U.S. Secretary of State Michael R. Pompeo in Washington, D.C. to discuss ways to better engage with Iran.
 Oman is unusual among Arab states of the Persian Gulf in that it has a long history of cordial relations with Tehran, something Washington is keen to make use of in resolving a number of regional security issues.